11 Scripts, algorithms and functions

 Documentation could be improved with a more detailed description of the algorithm, including a link to the relevant section of the book.
 Furthermore, the anonymous functions could be replaced with named functions and documented with Roxygen2 comments.

-• Reproduce the results on your own computer with reference to the script 11-centroid-alg.R, an implementation of this algorithm (bonus: type out the commands - try to avoid copy-pasting).
+• Reproduce the results on your own computer with reference to the script 11-centroid-alg.R, an implementation of this algorithm (bonus: type the commands - try to avoid copy-pasting).

 • Are the results correct?
 Verify them by converting poly_mat into an sfc object (named poly_sfc) with st_polygon() (hint: this function takes objects of class list()) and then using st_area() and st_centroid().